OctopusDeploy/blog/blog/2025-01/get-environment-promotion-right/index.md

 ## When environment promotion becomes challenging

-Whatever method you choose to automate your environment promotion, it should be fairly straightforward for the first few applications or microservices if you don’t have many environments or compliance or security requirements.
+Whatever method you choose to automate your environment promotion, it should be fairly straightforward for the first few applications or microservices if you don’t have many environments or compliance and security requirements.
 However, it gets tricky as you start to scale, as you'll likely scale in multiple directions simultaneously.

 First, the number of applications will grow.
 Depending on the size of your organization, you can end up with hundreds, if not thousands, of individual applications you need to deploy independently.
 Some might have multiple updates daily, while others will get updates once every few months.
 Even if you reduce the number of updates to help manage the scale, this leads to the risk that the deployments won’t work if they’re not fully automated.